Betsy DeVos: Student Loan Protections Withdrawn By New Education Secretary

 As reported by The Washington Post, borrowers primarily complained about “poor communication, mismanaged paperwork, and delays in processing payments.”
 Essentially, they did not believe the servicing companies were providing them with enough information about deferment, forbearance, or repayment options.

-In an effort to reduce the number of late payments and defaulted loans, former education secretary John King and former undersecretary Ted Mitchell introduced three memos outlining a series of improvements to student loan servicer operations — including their interactions with borrowers.
+In an effort to reduce the number of late payments and defaulted loans, former education secretary John King and former undersecretary Ted Mitchell introduced three memos outlining a series of improvements to student loan servicer operations, including their interactions with borrowers.

 As stated in the memo, servicers were required to provide borrowers with “accurate, consistent, and timely information about their debt.”
 The memos also offered servicers incentives to reduce the number of defaulted loans.